 - Infrastructure: The team responsible for the back-end side of things

-Again, each team uses Slack differently (that’s the beauty of it), but the Platform team will give you an idea of how we use our own hub.
+Each team uses Slack differently (that’s the beauty of it), but the platform team will give you an idea of how we use our own workspace.

 Channels with a “gtm” prefix are where the go-to-market strategy for a new product launch is discussed.